 Grandview Peak is the highest mountain in this area.
 It is located south of Bountiful Peak and north of Parleys Canyon.
 Other canyons in this area include City Creek, Emigration, and East Canyon.
 Many of the trailheads are easily reached from the north end of Salt Lake City.

 Sessions Mountains - (9,260 feet)

 Sessions Mountains is a long ridgeline of several peaks located north of Grandview Peak.
 The two most prominent points are Peak 9,260 and Peak 9,158.
 This ridge can be accessed by hiking on the Great Western Trail.
 The trail goes near the summits of many peaks on this ridgeline.
 Another route starts from Mueller Park and goes up the Kenney Creek Trail.
 This trail gains a lot of elevation and climbs up the northwest ridge of the mountain and continues until it meets the Great Western Trail on the east ridge.
-The southeast ridge is a picturesque alternative to the spur of the Great Western Trail.
 The mountain was named after Perrigrine Sessions who helped settle the city of Bountiful.

 Burro Peak (Big Black Mountain) - (8,958 feet)